PZL Krosno KR-03 Puchatek: Design and development

 The KR-03 was designed as an ab initio training glider.
 The name Puchatek is Polish translation of Pooh Bear.

 The aircraft is made from aluminium with some parts covered in doped aircraft fabric covering.
 Its 16.4 m span wing employs a Wortmann FX S-02-158 airfoil.
 The wing features top and bottom Schempp-Hirth-style dive brakes.
 The landing gear consists of an oleo-pneumatic sprung, non-retractable main wheel, a tail wheel and a rubber sprung nose skid.
 The Puchatek has a baggage compartment with a capacity of 5 kg for soft baggage items.

 The aircraft was type certified in the United States on 6 August 1991, with Barry Aviation of Edgewater, Volusia County, Florida as the US certificate holder.

 Operational history

 In 1993, a few examples were put into service with the Australian Air Force Cadets (AAFC), totalling to three as of 2012.
 They are currently assigned to 2 Wing AAFC.
 They are still in service as of 2014.

-As of August 2011 there were 16 KR-03As registered in the United States with the Federal Aviation Administration and in August 2022 there were 10 KR-03As registered.
+As of August 2025 there were 10 KR-03As registered in the United States with the Federal Aviation Administration and 1 KR-03A registered in Canada.